stevenj/CIPs/CIP-0062/README.md

 }
 ```

-* certificate - The [Delegation Certificate](#delegatedcertificate) that is signed.
+* certificate - The [`DelegatedCertificate`](#delegatedcertificate) that has been signed by the wallet.
-* signature - signature on the CIP-36 delegation certificate.
+* signature - The signature on the delegation certificate, as described in [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#example---registration).
-* txHash - The transaction hash of the submittied transaction which contained the certificate.
+* txHash - The transaction hash of the submitted transaction which contained the certificate.

 ## Error Types